-Yes Single Scroll is better than Flash in terms of SEO, but it still lags the traditional Flash-less website with an orthodox site map.
-Having your entire content one a single page means that you are practically trying to stuff all your keywords on the same page, albeit for different section, but then, on the same page.
+Yes, Single Scroll is better than Flash in terms of SEO, but it still lags the traditional Flash-less website with an orthodox sitemap.
+Having your entire content on a single page means that you are practically trying to stuff all your keywords on the same page, albeit for a different section, but then, on the same page.
 Additionally, you lose out on Title and Meta for multiple pages and are forced to use multiple H1 header tags for the same webpage.
 Not a very SEO-pleasant situation that.

 One Size Does Not Fit All